jaredcnance/jaredcnance.github.io/src/pages/leveling-up-your-dotnet-testing/index.md

 * **Acceptance**: End-to-end tests, commonly using the ASP.Net Core `TestServer` class

 Tests generally require additional functionality to construct the scenarios to be tested.
-These fall into 3 categories as well:
+These fall into 4 common categories:

 * **Factories**: Classes to generate fake data
+* **Fixtures**: Classes that are used to share boilerplate or state between tests
 * **Stubs**: When mocks aren't enough you may need to stub functionality.
 However, mocks should meet most requirements.
 * **Utilities**: Classes that provide common functionality for debugging, setup, or validation.